ajinkyakolhe112/ERA1-School-of-AI-COURSE-NOTES/Session 2 - NN Architectures/session 2 summary.md

 Advanced Question.
-Why doesn't pytorch have reshape module.
-It would make things much easier. explicit choice of library owners. https://github.com/pytorch/pytorch/issues/2486#issuecomment-326121073 nn.Sequential() was also relunctantly provided.
-Because its easy, it also encourages habits.
+1. Why doesn't pytorch have reshape module.
+It would make things much easier.

+explicit choice of library owners. https://github.com/pytorch/pytorch/issues/2486#issuecomment-326121073 nn.Sequential() was also relunctantly provided.
+Because its easy, it also encourages that habit.
 Easier way becomes the default, and more powerful and customizable doesn't get used at all.

+### Library Performance
-Library performance is important.
-Philosophy of Clean Coding
+Library performance is important. & Impact on it from philosophy choices Philosophy of Clean Coding
 Philosophy of Python
 Philosophy of Pytorch